andym80/react-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to **Nelson Sakwa** the author of the original design, as required by the Creative Commons License.appropriate credit to **Nelson Sakwa the author of the original design, as required by the Creative Commons License
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 <br>